coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-03-linkedlist-addfirst-method.md

 author: gaurav
 categories: [Collections, LinkedList]
 toc: true

-description: "In this short tutorial, we will see the addFirst() method of the LinkedList class in Java with example."
+description: "In this short tutorial, we will see the addFirst() method of the LinkedList class in Java with an example."
 ---

-In this article, we will see the addFirst() method of the LinkedList class in Java with example.
+In this article, we will see the addFirst() method of the LinkedList class in Java with an example.

 ## Introduction

 [LinkedList](https:/coderolls.com/linkedlist-in-java/) internally uses doubly linkedlist for storing the variables.
-That's why LinkedList is preferred when our frequeent operatioon is insertion and deletion.
+That's why LinkedList is preferred when our frequent operation is insertion and deletion.

-To insert the elements with an ease at the beginning of the LinkedList, the Language Develoopers have provided the `addFirst()` method.
+To insert the elements with ease at the beginning of the LinkedList, the Language Developers have provided the `addFirst()` method.

 ## LinkedList `addFirst()` Method

-The addFirst() method will inserts the specified element at the beginning of this list.
+The addFirst() method will insert the specified element at the beginning of this list.

-The method signature for `addFirst()` method is gioven below.
+The method signature for `addFirst()` method is given below.

 ```java
 public void addFirst(E e)